5 Ways To Enjoy Vietnamese Food At Home With Snapdragon

 3. Make it Sweet and Sour

-While our pho comes in many flavors, there’s still room to add your own culinary touch.
+While our bowls of pho comes in many flavors, there’s still room to add your own culinary touch.
 Another traditional Vietnamese dish is sweet and sour soup.
 And like with nearly every food, the recipe for this classic changes depending on who you ask.

 Luckily, the one-of-a-kind sweet and sour flavor can be accomplished by adding only a few ingredients to your broth; tamarind pulp, pineapple, and fish sauce.
 While you can definitely add other flavors, these three are what gives the soup its signature taste.
 If you don’t have these ingredients in your kitchen already, you can find them at a Vietnamese-style grocery store or Asian market.